-KBMS Students will be assigned individual lockers; these lockers and their combinations should not be shared.
+Students may request to have a locker; these lockers and their combinations should not be shared.
 Once assigned a locker, students are not allowed to switch or trade with other students.
 KBMS lockers are the property of the school and therefore defacing them will be considered “vandalism” and will result in disciplinary action.
 All items kept in lockers should be appropriate for school.
 The school may conduct locker inspections and searches.

 Caffeine and Related Substances